eraycaganozdemir/DSA-210-Project/README.md

 <br>

-- As it can be seen on the statement it includes the date, place and the amount of money that I spent in that place and time.
-Some parts of this statement is not necessary in my analysis (such as place), so I will only retrieve usefull and necessary parts which are dates and expenditures.
+- The statements contain details about my spending, including the date, location, and amount.
+For this project, I will extract only the relevant details: dates and amounts.
+This data will be processed to align with my step count data for meaningful analysis.

 <br>